jazzfan2/palindromes/README.md

 if existent containing these words at the left side *exclusively*.

-The [WORD] arguments are allowed to be non-existent words, and are not limited by option -l.
+The [WORD] arguments are allowed to be non-existent words, and are not limited by option -l (word length).

 # Author:
 Written by Rob Toscani (rob_toscani@yahoo.com).